 The patriarch of the family, Isaiah, was born in the town of Franklin, TN September 16, 1812.
 His birthplace would later be the site of the Battle of Franklin during the Civil War.
 In 1816, Isaiah's parents moved to Saline County, MO, from which state he was appointed to West Point.
 He became a graduate of that famous academy in 1833.
-Isaiah's sight was defective, so he resigned his military commission in 1834 and moved to Ouachita Parish.
+Isaiah's sight was defective, so he resigned his military commission in 1833 and moved to Ouachita Parish.
+A September 5, 1844 article in the New Orleans Times Picayune states he was a 2nd Lieut. of the 2nd Reg.
+Artillery and had been in Louisiana ten years.
 Garrett was interested in the legal profession, so in 1835 he obtained his license to practice.
 He went into practice with Judge E.K.
 Willson, one of the most distinguished lawyers of North Louisiana.
 Garrett's law office on South Grand Street, is still standing today and is considered one of Monroe's oldest buildings.

 Shortly after moving to Monroe, Isaiah met and fell in love with a charming lady by the name of Narcissa Grayson.
 Narcissa's father, Col. Thomas Grayson, was a compatriot of Daniel Boone and moved to Caldwell Parish in 1813.
 The Graysons were one of the founding families of Caldwell Parish.
 The town of Grayson was named in honor of the family.
 Thomas approved of the young lawyer courting his youngest daughter, and so, Isaiah and Narcissa were married in Ouachita Parish on May 10, 1836.
 The couple were the parents of eleven children; five of whom lived to maturity.
 (Franklin, Smith, Franklin (2nd), Sarah Nancy, Isaiah Jr., Narcissa, Mary, Fredrick, Narcissa (2nd), Thomas Abel and James Davis)